boturnbow/monarisa/_posts/2020-02-19-keel-and-skeg-protection.md

 ![Skeg Protection](/assets/images/keel-protection-skeg-2.jpg)

-It turned out to be a big challenge to be get the plastic pipe fitted to the keels.
+It turned out to be a big challenge to get the plastic pipe fitted to the keels.
 I started out using 1/2" pipe because it fitted the bows well.
 However I just couldn't get it to lie straight along the bottom.
 I tried warming it overnight while clamped around straight sticks, but that didn't help either.
 And I needed something that would lie down pretty well since I was using masking tape to clamp.

 ![Straightening Pipe](/assets/images/keel-protection-pipe-1.jpg)